 This limitation also applies to the evidence that underpins initial actions taken by the member of Wajir's County Executive Committee (CEC) for Lands to influence the Community Land Act (CLA), which are set out in Annex 7 and Section 5.
-Given the limited availability of key informants, we were unable to triangulate this information and therefore classify the collected evidence as limited. activities and their results was collected before the final policy workshop.
+Given the limited availability of key informants, we were unable to triangulate this information and therefore classify the collected evidence as limited.

+Short timeframe for outcomes to materialise.
+The case study was delivered in time for project closure.
+This means that evidence on policy-influencing activities and their results was collected before the final policy workshop.
 Given that the implementation and evaluation activities took place concurrently and that policy change takes time, it is reasonable to assume that it was too soon to collect outcome-level evidence for policy-influencing at both the county and the national levels.
 The findings presented in this report are therefore limited to what could be evidenced at that point in project implementation.